Eryk2103/chat-app-client/README.md

 ### Sending and displaying messages

 User can send any message by typing it into the input and pressing enter or send button.
-Messages are emitted in real time, so users in the same room recieve messages in the same time.
+Messages are emitted using websockets, so users in the same room recieve messages in the same time.

 ![image](https://user-images.githubusercontent.com/75088475/196399567-cacb8e48-70d3-46fb-980a-64d98f81254c.png)